Metasploit: Metasploit Framework (Open Source Edition)

+The Metasploit Framework is implemented in Ruby and uses a modular software architecture.

 Pro

 In October 2010, Rapid7 added Metasploit Pro, an open-core commercial Metasploit edition for penetration testers.
 Metasploit Pro adds onto Metasploit Express with features such as Quick Start Wizards/MetaModules, building and managing social engineering campaigns, web application testing, an advanced Pro Console, dynamic payloads for anti-virus evasion, integration with Nexpose for ad-hoc vulnerability scans, and VPN pivoting.

 Discontinued editions

 Community

 The edition was released in October 2011, and included a free, web-based user interface for Metasploit.
 Metasploit Community Edition was based on the commercial functionality of the paid-for editions with a reduced set of features, including network discovery, module browsing and manual exploitation.
 Metasploit Community was included in the main installer.

 On July 18, 2019, Rapid7 announced the end-of-sale of Metasploit Community Edition.
 Existing users were able to continue using it until their license expired.

 Express

 The edition was released in April 2010, and was an open-core commercial edition for security teams who need to verify vulnerabilities.
 It offers a graphical user interface, It integrated nmap for discovery, and added smart brute-forcing as well as automated evidence collection.

 On June 4, 2019, Rapid7 discontinued Metasploit Express Edition.